Taibh22/Northwind_Database/README.md

 ## Credits

 This project is based on the Northwind Database provided by Microsoft Access.
-The data was converted to CSV files and made available by [pthom/northwind_psql]([https://github.com/Taibh22/Northwind_Database/tree/main/data)]).
-The database schema was adapted from [postgresguide.com](https://postgresguide.com/utilities/northwind.html).